mluukkai/WebPalvelinohjelmointi2023/web/ilmoittautuminen-english.md

 When the registration is done, the following text appears in the submission system

 > University credits registered, see the course page how to get a transcript if you need one

+Please note that you need a separate enrollment for the part 8 of the course, the above described button presses are also needed for the part 8.